emmaSkarstein/inlamemi/README.md

 ```

 When adjusting for measurement error, we are completely dependent on
-having some information about the measurement error variaces
+having some information about the measurement error variances
 $\sigma_{u_c}^2$ (for the classical error) and $\sigma_{u_b}^2$ (for the
 Berkson error), since the size of this variance will affect how the
 estimates are biased.
 We can gain information about these variances in a